 Another classic to put all your apples to use!
 This is another easy fool-proof recipe that is a little more time-consuming than my Peach Almond Cobbler or my Strawberry Apple hazelnut Cobbler.
 That’s because the apples have to cook first in their own juices before baking, so that they are perfectly moist.
 This makes them so sweet and flavorful.
 In fact, there is no added sugar to the filling– the simmered apples are plenty sweet on their own!
 I have added ground almonds not only to add nutritional value but also to make it almost “buttery” tasting, and of course, the rolled oats and soft wheat add fiber to boot.
-The result: A definite harvest apple picking winner!
+The result: A definite harvest apple picking winner…and vegan too!

 P.S.
 Watch my cooking class video on how to make this recipe!